Aleosiss/rising_tides/ReadMe.md

 				- Gain Stealth while preparing a massive psionic rift.
 On the following turn, the Stealth is broken and a rift is formed.
 Friendly units can use the rift to evac from the mission.
 The rift will end after two turns, or if caster's connection is broken.
 	- Marksman:
 		- Maybe rework time stop to only take place over 1 turn
-		- rework boring perks (Knock Them Down, Your Hands, My Eyes, Eye in the Sky, )
+		- rework boring perks (Knock Them Down, Your Hands, My Eyes, Eye in the Sky)
 	- Gatherer:
 		- Redo Guardian Angel (?, no one has told me if it actually works or not)
 		- Add Over the Shoulder exception for civilians that are actually faceless